madeintandem/tabs/README.md

 For example, the week resolution returns the first hour of the first day of the week.

-*NOTE: If you're doing a custom resolution you should probably look into the code a bit.*
+*NOTE: If you're doing a custom resolution, you should probably look into the code a bit.*

 Once you have a module that conforms to the resolution protocol you need